 Students begin the financial aid process by completing the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
 Please add our school code so Warren Wilson College will receive the results of your FAFSA.
 Our school code is 002979 and we are listed as located in Asheville, NC.
 Both students and parents must apply for a PIN (electronic signature) to submit the FAFSA — student and parent PINs must be safeguarded as they are electronic signatures for subsequent FAFSA filings and loan application materials.

-North Carolina students are required to file a FAFSA to be considered for the North Carolina Need-Based Scholarship.
+North Carolina students are required to file a FAFSA to be considered for the North Carolina Need-Based Grant.
 Students are encouraged to file their FAFSA by the March 1st priority filing date.
-Students from Pennsylvania, Delaware, Rhode Island, and Vermont are encouraged to apply for a grant from their states of residence.
+Students from Delaware, Rhode Island, and Vermont are encouraged to apply for a grant from their states of residence.

 Requests for financial aid will be considered after applicants have been officially accepted for admission to the College and their aid files are complete.

 1.05.7 – Satisfactory Academic Progress Standards